ahuggins0006/video-hub-engine/README.md

 # video-hub

 This project intends to provide an interface for changing the layout of a video hub to create specific scenes that can then be reloaded as needed during runtime.
+It utilizes the provided tcp connection to update layouts and request status from a video-hub at the specified ip adddress and port.
+This project composes a number of libraries to provide a solution.
+* aleph
+* gloss
+* manifold
+* timbre
+* cljfx
+* Aleph, gloss, and manifold are used in combination to provide tcp interaction between video-hub-engine and the video hub.
+Timbre is used for logging.
+Cljfx is used as for the GUI components.
+Aleph was chosen for the tcp client because prior experimentation with tcp libraries showed that aleph, gloss, and manifold together provide the most flexibility as far as configuration.
+Timbre was chosen as the logging solution because it is written purely Clojure and configurable using pure Clojure.
+Cljfx is used since it is a declarative wrapper using pure Clojure.
+There abundance of openjfx dependencies are due to cross-platform compatibility of uberjars and graphical libraries.

 ## Installation